Peliha-ip/Shellfish-Reigns/README.md

 - Cone snails have very deadly poison.
 If they sting a player, wither, slowness, weakness, nausea, and poison are granted to them.
 So, just like in real life, do not touch it.
 - Crafting a conch shell with a goat horn results in the ocean horn.
 Ocean horns attract nearby aquatic animals and repel aquatic monsters.
 - Barnacles can spawn on underwater structures or slow underwater mobs like turtles or whales as jockeys.
 They're mostly found on whales, turtles, shipwrecks, ruins, and monuments.
-- Triggerfish can be very aggressive while in love mode or next to triggerfishspawn blocks.
+- Triggerfish can be very aggressive while in love mode or next to triggerfish spawn blocks.
 That's why the best thing you can do in this situation is to swim away without surfacing, because their territory gets bigger the closer you are to the surface.
 Their bite does a lot of damage; that's why divers fear them more than sharks.

 Advancements:
 - Brace for the Mace (Collect the crustacean staff)